 According to Kellie Socio from Southend, the badly-spelt musings of semi-distracted Take A Break readers are far more reliable than the results of a search engine that is trusted by billions of people across the planet.

-Kellie said: ‘I really wanted to know the age limit for a toddler’s wristband at Adventure Island, and I knew that using Google to find the answer directly from the Adventure Island website would be pretty stupid and dangerous on a number of levels.’
+Kellie said: ‘I really wanted to know the number of hours of free childcare available per week for my three year old, and I knew that using Google to find the answer directly from the government website would be pretty stupid and dangerous on a number of levels.’

-‘Therefore, I popped onto the Southend Mums and Mums Stuff and No Dads Allowed Because They Smellz group on Facebook and posted the question there – I never knew that you could spell ‘wristband’ without the ‘W’ at the start!’
+‘Therefore, I popped onto the Southend Mums and Mums Stuff and No Dads Allowed Because They Smellz group on Facebook and posted the question there – I never knew that you could spell ‘government’ with a ‘u’ neither.’

 The group’s admin user Joanne Goebbels admitted that the group’s size of 50,000 people means that she is now left feeling more powerful than a combination of Jesus Christ, Skeletor, Cyril Sneer and the ‘guy with the cat’ from Inspector Gadget.